 Recently, I’ve discovered other evidence against the theories of an expanding universe which has been suppressed by “peer review” that has fallen into the trap of these assumptions.
 The life work of Halton Arp exists and has been published, but remains mostly in obscurity due to the biases and blind spots of the cosmological community.

 What I have come to postulate is a yet unknown process that saps tiny amounts of electromagnetic energy over vast distances and eons of time.
 I see no convincing evidence that the universe 13 billion years ago was much different than the universe today.
 Whatever this process or family of processes is, it occurs much more frequently in or near quasars.
 There is no known physical process that supports this “expanding universe” theory.
+There is no matter going in the opposite direction to account for previous accelerations.
 The “echo” might be just the re-release of absorbed light energy.

 I can see the possibility for many other processes to rob minute bits of energy over eons of time from distant starlight – and that’s what this phase shift of absorbed energy is, a tiny decrease in energy.
 Every book I read about this Big Bang Theory dismisses all other possible causes without much inquiry at all.
 I’m particularly interested in tritium, which is rare and very heavy hydrogen which might need a slight boost of energy at near absolute zero temperatures to turn into molecular hydrogen or another isotope of the most common and most elusive element out there.